 AI document extraction for CPAs, attorneys, and bookkeepers: what works in 2026

-A practical breakdown of how small accounting, legal, and bookkeeping firms are using AI to extract fields from PDFs, contracts, and forms — including model accuracy, real costs, and where humans still need to stay in the loop.
+How small accounting, legal, and bookkeeping firms use AI to extract fields from PDFs and contracts — accuracy, real costs, and where humans stay in the loop.

 Document extraction is the boring miracle of AI.
 It does not get LinkedIn headlines.
 It does not show up in keynote demos.
 But for a small accounting firm, law office, or bookkeeping practice, it is by a wide margin the highest-ROI AI investment available today.